shopware/docs/products/extensions/b2b-suite/guides/core/entity-acl.md

 ## Introduction

-One of the core concepts of the B2B-Suite is that all entities can be restricted through ACL settings.
+One of the core concepts of the B2B Suite is that all entities can be restricted through ACL settings.
 Therefore, the package contains a component named ACL which provides a common base implementation for access restriction.

 To guarantee a high level of flexibility, the ACL component has no dependencies on other parts of the framework.